lupont/bmv/README.md

 `bmv *.png` The editor will contain all `png`-files in the current folder.
 `bmv *` The editor will contain all files in the current folder.
 `bmv ./*` Same as above.

+## Missing Functionality
+Currently, renaming multiple files to the same name is allowed - effectively deleting every file but the last one.
+Should this be an error?
+A [y/n] choice?
+Allowed?
+A flag?